-7. Powers of officers in relation to ships, aircraft or vehicles

-- (1) An officer may board any ship arriving at or being about to depart from any port in Zimbabwe, or being within Zimbabwean waters, and may freely stay on board for so long as he considers necessary for the proper performance of his duties or until all goods laden therein have been delivered from such ship.
-Such officer shall have free access to and the right to search every part of the ship and to examine all goods and containers on board, shall have power to fasten down hatchways, doors and other openings, to lock up, seal, mark or otherwise secure any goods or containers on board that ship or to remove any goods or containers to a State warehouse or to any other place indicated by the officer, and shall have the right to lock up, seal or otherwise secure the ship's wireless apparatus. - (2) An officer may enter any train destined for Zimbabwe or any aircraft or vehicle arriving in or being about to depart from Zimbabwe or any aircraft or vehicle within Zimbabwe which is suspected of
+7. Powers of officers in relation to ships, aircraft or vehicles of the ship and to examine all goods and containers on board, shall have power to fasten down hatchways, doors and other openings, to lock up, seal, mark or otherwise secure any goods or containers on board that ship or to remove any goods or containers to a State warehouse or to any other place indicated by the officer, and shall have the right to lock up, seal or otherwise secure the ship's wireless apparatus.